3 Tricks for Burying Bad Reviews

 Just like with your general self storage website SEO, Google loves photos.
 This is because searchers love photos - sites with more images get more clicks, and Google tries to show relevant images to your customers.

-That means reviews that include photos are going to be prioritized as more relevant than those without.
+That means reviews that include photos are going to be prioritized over those without.
 You should encourage your happy tenants to include photos with their reviews whenever feasible!

 Turn your web presence into unit rentals with the Ultimate Guide to Self Storage SEO!

-Part of the reason negative reviews seem to show up more often than positive ones is that bad reviewers are often more long-winded.
-They’ve got a story to tell, while happy customers generally post something like “Good facility.
+Part of the reason negative reviews seem to show up more often than positive ones is that bad reviewers have a story to tell.
+Meanwhile, happy customers will post something like “Good facility.
 Friendly staff.” and call it a day.

 Negative reviewers are also going to be more specific, which Google also finds more useful.
-They’ve got a particular bone to pick (and many of them pick it thoroughly).
+They’ve got a particular bone to pick and many of them pick it thoroughly.
 This makes it tough to get your good reviews ahead of your bad ones, even if the good ones are more numerous.
-Encourage happy customers to be specific and leave at least 200 characters of review!
+Encourage happy customers to talk about what they liked and to be specific!

 This one is actually good news for us!
 People who review businesses frequently can become ‘Local Guides,’ and their reviews are highlighted over other reviewers.
 These people are more likely to leave accurate, positive reviews - i.e., they leave reviews even if they’re not pissed off about something.